 Heraldry is principally concerned with the study of armorial bearings or coats of arms.
 Although the exact origins are unclear, it is known that heraldry in some form was well in use by the mid-twelfth century in England and elsewhere in Europe.
 First appearing on the tunics, shields, and banners of knights in battle and tournaments, heraldry quickly became a symbolic system of identification.

 When Europeans began to explore and establish colonies throughout the world in the seventeenth and eighteenth centuries, they brought with them the tradition of heraldry.
 Although often viewed today as “old world,” European, or something that elitists have any interest in, heraldry has existed in the United States since colonial times.
 Many of the Founding Fathers, for example, had and used coats of arms.
 Perhaps the most famous of these is the coat of arms of George Washington.
-Subsequent Presidents have had or used coats of arms since Colonial, including the Roosevelts, John F. Kennedy, Ronald Reagan, Bill Clinton, and Donald Trump.
+Subsequent Presidents have had or used coats of arms since Colonial times, including the Roosevelts, John F. Kennedy, Ronald Reagan, Bill Clinton, and Donald Trump.
 Additionally, many private individuals have coats of arms.
 Despite the existence of heraldry in the United States, it has not had as significant a presence as it has had in Europe.
 There is also no legal authority of heraldry as there are in European countries like the United Kingdom, though there are heraldry organizations like The American College of Heraldry and The American Heraldry Society.

 As in Europe, Heraldry in the United States is primarily armorial bearings or coats of arms.
 Coats of arms can consist of several different elements, though they usually consist of a shield and a crest.
 Additional elements include mottoes inscribed on ribbons, helmets (helms), mantling, and supporters.
 It is through the different styling and design of these elements that give coats of arms their uniqueness and what enabled them to be a form of identification in the past.
 To learn about these different elements and other information about heraldry, read through An American Heraldic Primer by Philip D. Blanton at the American Heraldry Society.